At one time or another, many adults have had heartburn (an uncomfortable feeling in the chest) after eating a big meal or spicy foods.

 Treatment for GER depends on the type and severity of the symptoms.

 In babies, doctors sometimes suggest lightly thickening the formula or breast milk with rice cereal to reduce reflux.
 Making sure the baby is in a vertical position (seated or held upright) during feedings can also help.

 Older kids often get relief by avoiding foods and drinks that seem to trigger GER symptoms, including:

 - citrus fruits

 - garlic and onions

 - tomato-based foods and sauces

-Doctors may recommend raising the head of a child's bed 6 to 8 inches to minimize reflux that occurs at night.
-They may also try to address other conditions that can contribute to GERD symptoms, including obesity and certain medications — and in teens, smoking and alcohol consumption.
+Doctors may recommend raising the head of a child's bed 6 to 8 inches to minimize reflux that happens at night.
+They also may try to address other conditions that can contribute to GER symptoms, including obesity and certain medicines — and in teens, smoking and alcohol use.

 Medications called prokinetics are sometimes used to reduce the number of reflux episodes by helping the lower esophageal sphincter muscle work better and the stomach empty faster.

 In rare cases, when medical treatment alone doesn't help and a child is failing to grow or develops other complications, a surgical procedure called fundoplication might be an option.
 This involves creating a valve at the top of the stomach by wrapping a portion of the stomach around the esophagus.